haesleinhuepf/napari-plot-profile/README.md

 ## Create a Topographical View

-Create a 3D view of a 2D image by warping pixel intensities to heights.
+Create a 3D view of a 2D image by warping pixel intensities to heights using the menu `Tools > Visualization > Topographical view (npp)`.
 It can be displayed as a 3D image layer, a points cloud layer or a surface layer.

 ![](https://github.com/haesleinhuepf/napari-plot-profile/raw/main/docs/topographical_view_screencast.gif)